 You will need to enter the Address, Port and Password - if you are unsure, please open a support ticket or log in to the control panel (you should have recieved an email when you signed up to the service with your stream details).
-Select Encoder 1 if not already selected (or whichever encoder is available if you are already using 1).
+If you are setting up multople streams on a Shoutcast V2 server then enter the appropriate Stream ID for each Output.

 b) Click on the Directory tab.

 This is where you enter general information about your stream.
 Note: You must enter a Description and Genre to appear on the SHOUTcast directory - don't keep it as the default name or you won't be listed.

 The Description and URL can be set in our SHOUTcast control panel to override these settings if you have multiple DJs and wish to keep the settings constant.

 c) Click the encoder tab.

 This is where you set the bitrate and format of your stream.

 IMPORTANT: Be careful not to stream at a higher bitrate than your account allows, as your SHOUTcast server will be automatically disabled!
 If this happens then you can log into restart your server, if you lock your server more than 3 times it will be suspended for 1 day or until you contact us.
 If your server gets locked off then just open a support ticket and we will be happy to reactivate it.